-- (1) The standalone Balance Sheet and the Standalone Profit and Loss Account have been drawn up in accordance with the provisions of Section 29 of the Banking Regulation Act, 1949 read with Section 133 of the Act read with relevant rules issued thereunder. - (2) As required under Section 143 (3) of the Act and Section 30 (3) of the Banking Regulation Act, 1949, we report that: - a.
+- (1) The Balance Sheet and the Profit and Loss Account have been drawn up in accordance with the provisions of Section 29 of the Banking Regulation Act, 1949 read with Section 133 of the Act read with relevant rules issued thereunder. - (2) As required under Section 143 (3) of the Act and Section 30 (3) of the Banking Regulation Act, 1949, we report that: - a.
 We have sought and obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purpose of our audit and have found them to be satisfactory; - b.
-In our opinion, the transactions of the Bank, which have come to our notice, have been within the powers of the Bank; - c.
-The financial accounting systems of the Bank are centralized and therefore, accounting returns for the purpose of preparing financial statements are not required to be submitted by the branches; we have visited 129 branches for the purpose of our audit; - d.
-In our opinion, proper books of account as required by law have been kept by the Bank so far as it appears from our examination of those books:
+In our opinion, the transactions of the Bank, which have come to our notice, have been within the powers of the Bank;

-- e.
-The standalone Balance Sheet, the standalone Profit and Loss Account and the standalone Cash Flow Statement dealt with by this report are in agreement with the books of account; - f.
+- c.
+In our opinion, proper books of account as required by law have been kept by the Bank so far as it appears from our examination of those books; - d.
+The financial accounting systems of the Bank are centralized and therefore, accounting returns for the purpose of preparing standalone financial statements are not required to be submitted by the branches; we have visited 135 branches for the purpose of our audit. - e.
+The Balance Sheet, the Profit and Loss Account and the Cash Flow Statement dealt with by this report are in agreement with the books of account; - f.
 In our opinion, the aforesaid standalone financial statements comply with the Accounting Standards prescribed under Section 133 of the Act read with relevant rules issued thereunder to the extent they are not inconsistent with the accounting policies prescribed by RBI; - g.
-On the basis of the written representations received from the directors as on March 31, 2020, and taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2020 from being appointed as a director in terms of Section 164(2) of the Act; - h.
+On the basis of the written representations received from the directors as on March 31, 2021, and taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2021 from being appointed as a director in terms of Section 164(2) of the Act; - h.
 With respect to the adequacy of the internal financial controls with reference to financial statements of the Bank and the operating effectiveness of such controls, refer to our separate report in "Annexure"; - i.
-With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of Section 197(16) of the Act; - In our opinion and to the best of our information and according to the explanations given to us, requirements prescribed under Section 197 of the Act is not applicable by virtue of Section 35B (2A) of the Banking Regulation Act, 1949. - j.
+With respect to the other matter to be included in the Auditor's Report in accordance with the requirements of Section 197(16) of the Act; - In our opinion and to the best of our information and according to the explanations given to us, requirements prescribed under Section 197 of the Act is not applicable by virtue of Section 35B (2A) of the Banking Regulation Act, 1949. - j.
 With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
-The Bank has disclosed the impact of pending litigations on its financial position in its standalone financial statements Refer Schedule 12 read with note 2.2.16 of Schedule 18 Contingent Liabilities to the standalone financial statements; - ii.
-The Bank has made provision, as required under the applicable law or accounting standards, for material foreseeable losses, if any, on long-term contracts including derivative contracts Refer schedule 5 read with note 2.2.16 of Schedule 18 to the standalone financial statements in respect of such items as it relates to the Bank; and - iii.
+The Bank has disclosed the impact of pending litigations on its financial position in its standalone financial statements Refer Schedule 12 Contingent Liabilities to the standalone financial statements; - ii.
+The Bank has made provision, as required under the applicable law or accounting standards, for material foreseeable losses, if any, on long-term contracts including derivative contracts Refer Schedule 5 read with note 2.2.16 of schedule 18 to the standalone financial statements in respect of such items as it relates to the Bank; - iii.
 There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Bank.